bvigerzi/budget-planner/README.md

   - The solution to provide some flexibility is that if a sub-category needs to be removed, it should be removed from all past budgets and statements -- same for additions
 - A statement MIGHT BE missing a spend in categories and sub-categories (e.g. if there were no expenses for a category) but the budget MUST NOT be missing any categories and sub-categories included in the statement
 - Each line entry in the expenses statement MUST have a valid category and sub-category

+## Key Goals

+1. See where we are over or under budget **early**
+   1. The earlier we can spot over or underspending the quicker we can adjust the budget or our spending habits
+2. Inform spending habits into the future
+   1. Spending habits are not always visible and it's hard to be conscious of spending over a period of time
+3. Guide investments when cash flows are higher (unexpected underspending or extra cash coming in)